-Strange distant star is dimming, and scientists don't know why
+Dust is likely culprit of strange star's dimming

 The most controversial star in the universe just got even more extraordinary.
-Astronomers have zeroed in on a strange star named KIC 8462852 (also known as Tabby's star) that has been experiencing odd dimming patterns.
-And after a few months without any dimming, recently a dimming event of 2 percent was recorded in just one night — which may not sound like much, but it's actually quite significant.
-Now scientists around the world are watching closely, hoping to discover why the star dims.
+For the past several years, astronomers have zeroed in on a strange star named KIC 8462852 (also known as Tabby's star) that has been experiencing odd dimming patterns, even an instance of dimming 2 percent in one night.

+Now, a new study reveals the likely cause for the star's dimming over time is dust.
+NASA's Spitzer and Swift missions and Belgian AstroLAB IRIS observatory collected data revealing that more than likely a dust cloud is moving around the star.

+The reason why researchers believe a dust cloud is the culprit has to do with infrared light vs ultraviolet light.
+Light from the star was less dim in infrared light compared to ultraviolet light.
+If an object larger than dust was passing by the star, all variations of light wavelength would be dimmed — not just infrared.

-Usually when astronomers witness a faint dim in a distant star, this is due to an orbiting planet passing in front of it — nothing too unusual.
+Usually when astronomers witness a faint dim in a distant star, this is due to an orbiting planet or comet passing in front of it — nothing too unusual.
 KIC 8462852's dimming pattern is unlike any other, however.
 It is irregular and very pronounced, indicating that a large structure or whole jumble of objects in tight formation must be orbiting the star.

 This sort of pattern has never been seen before, which has led to some fanciful theories.
 For instance, some theorists have even suggested the possibility of intelligent design, that perhaps the jumble of objects represent a megastructure built by aliens to harness the power of the star.

 Of course, this is mere speculation.
-By contrast, the leading natural explanation proposed so far theorizes that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.
+By contrast, a natural explanation proposed theorized that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.

-The comet theory had been gaining momentum, but now evidence has emerged that appears to discredit it, reports New Scientist.
-In other words, astronomers are back to square one.
-And yes, that means the alien theory is still on the table.
+The comet theory gained momentum, but later evidence emerged that appeared to discredit it, reports New Scientist.
+In other words, astronomers couldn't agree on one theory.
+And yes, that means the alien theory was a contender.

 A long history of dimming

-The evidence comes from Bradley Schaefer of Louisiana State University, who performed a historical analysis of digitally scanned photographic plates of the sky since the 1890s that included KIC 8462852.
+The evidence of dimming comes from Bradley Schaefer of Louisiana State University, who performed a historical analysis of digitally scanned photographic plates of the sky since the 1890s that included KIC 8462852.
 It turns out that odd dimming patterns are nothing new for this strange star.
 Schaefer found that KIC 8462852 had also dimmed by about 20 percent between 1890 and 1989.

 In order for comets to explain these patterns, it would require about 648,000 comets, each 200 kilometers wide, to have passed in front of the star.
 The odds of this happening are staggering, to say the least.